7 Must-Have Business Tools to Supercharge Your Workflow

 One of the biggest challenges of being an entrepreneur is balancing all the needs and commitments of your business.
 I know I’m not alone when I say that some days it feels like there is never enough time in the day to get to everything.

 While there are some great proven techniques you can implement on your own to help you stay focused and better manage your time, there are also some amazing business tools that can help boost your workflow.
 If you haven’t started using some of these already, do yourself a favor and look into them now!

 Automation & Auto-posting Apps

-Apps like Zapier, IFTTT, Buffer and Hootsuite are serious time-savers, helping you bring different applications, softwares and devices together and automating parts of your business that can be a real time suck.
+Apps like Zapier, IFTTT, Buffer, and Hootsuite are serious time-savers, helping you bring different applications, software and devices together and automating parts of your business that can be a real time suck.
 Think of these apps like mini virtual assistants.
-You can setup automatic workflows for everyday mundane tasks through a simple connection or a series of steps.
+You can set up automatic workflows for everyday mundane tasks through a simple connection or a series of steps.